akang05/Alvin-Kang-blog/index.md

 ---

-## 💡 The Core Idea: Shared Responsibility Between Human and System
+##The Core Idea: Shared Responsibility Between Human and System
 DataTone’s central concept is **shared disambiguation**.
 Instead of making all the choices itself, the system collaborates with the user.